manuelmhtr/software-development/development/git-flow-v2.md

 ### 3. Send to peer review

-First, make sure your branch is updated with the branch you checked out from (`dev`, `main` or an epic branch).
+First, make sure your branch is updated with the branch you checked out from (`staging`, `main` or an epic branch).

 If it's updated, then continue.
 If there are new changes on the base branch, [rebase your branch](#rebasing) to include them.